crowellbw/PyTAGS/README.md

 This is still very much a work in progress, this will run with the properties in the current pytags.props file.
 Its currently setup for Python3.

 For data, both SOPAC and UNAVCO/PBO time series formats should work.
 I tested SOPAC format very recently, but not the PBO format.
 I plan to add UNR and PANGA formats soon.
 You will need to download time series files and place them in a folder specified in the props file.
-Th

 There are two strain modes, both of which work right now, triangulated and gridded strains.